-These significant changes since adoption of the 2007 Master Plan mean it is both necessary and timely that LJLA reviews its long term ambitions and update the Master Plan.
-The updated Master Plan will be an important part of the evidence base for the Liverpool and Halton Local Plans and LCR strategic spatial plan.
+These significant changes since adoption of the 2007 Master Plan mean it was both necessary and timely that LJLA reviewed its long term ambitions and updated the Master Plan.
+This updated Master Plan will be an important part of the evidence base for the Liverpool and Halton Local Plans and LCR strategic spatial plan.